 My knowledge in those years was built from trial and error.
 In 2001, I started self employed building websites.
 In those days mainly manual work, by now facilitated by high quality free content management software I have been able to shift my focus to management, presentation, communication and promotion via search engines and social media.

 Today, I’m based in France.
 Still self employed but now in cooperation with others in the same business.
-Under the flag of ECLECTIC we work independent but closely together on different projects, complementing each other with different expertise.
+We work independent but closely together on different projects, complementing each other with different expertise.

 It’s a combination of different elements that determine the success of any internet presence.